 What is tree testing and why is it important for your site’s UX?

 Here at UserZoom we’re all about bringing the maximum amount of learning to people at any stage of their UX development.
-Hence we’re bringing you this series of weekly UX beginner’s guides, aimed to help all the newbies of the UX testing world.
+Hence we’re bringing you this series of UX beginner’s guides, aimed to help all the newbies of the UX world.
+In this guide, we’ll be looking at… Tree testing!

 Here we’ll be answering the following questions: what is tree testing?
 What are the benefits?
 How do I run my own tree testing?
 How will I possibly stop myself from making a joke about going into a forest, pressing up against a silver birch and saying, “yeah feels pretty woody, now let’s try another one”?